djkeu/web_apps/index.md

 Done: Create a superuser for the project, and use the admin site to make a couple of short posts.
     Note: superuser: blog_admin

-ToDo: Make a home page that shows all posts in chronological order.
+Done: Make a home page
+ToDo: that shows all posts in chronological order.

 ToDo: Create a form for making new posts and another for editing existing posts.
 ToDo: Fill in your forms to make sure they work.